-- Custom- fabricated K-type thermocouples with extra length for MCR Series coffee roasters.
+- Custom- fabricated K-type thermocouples for MCR Series coffee roasters

-- Armored stainless steel cable protects wiring protects from heat and electrical noise.
+- Braided stainless steel cable protects wiring protects from heat and electrical noise

-- Direct M8mm mounted to securely hold the probe in place in high-vibration environments.
+- Direct M8x1.25 mounted to securely hold the probe in place in high-vibration environments

 Diameter x Length:

 Thermocouple sizes are noted as (probe diameter) x (max. probe depth).
 The maximum probe depth is measured from the OUTSIDE of your drum door or drum face.
 See below.

 Those thermocouples marked as “Adjustable” include a compression fitting behind the jam nut (shown above) that allows you to slide the fitting down the probe length and shorten the depth of the probe inside the drum.

 Those thermocouples marked as “Fixed” will not be adjustable.